taurandat/SDC/P3_BehavioralCloning/README.md

 Furthermore, several modifications have been added.

-+ Batch Normalizations: A batch normalization layer is added after each 2D Convolution layer.
++ **Batch Normalizations**: A batch normalization layer is added after each 2D Convolution layer.
 This is an alternative option for weight initialization, by forcing the activations throughout a network to take on a unit gaussian distribution at the beginning of the training.
 From a practical point of view, it has been shown that this approach is more robust than a bad initialization.
 Additionally, batch normalization can be interpreted as doing preprocessing at every layer of the network, but integrated into the network itself in a differentiably manner.

-+ Dropouts: A dropout layer is added after each max pooling layer.
++ **Dropouts**: A dropout layer is added after each max pooling layer.
 This is to prevent the overfitting problem.
+(It's pretty strange that the NVIDIA's paper does not mention any term like "overfitting" or "dropout".)

 This is the output of model.summary()